spdustin/epstein-estate-documents/README.md

 ## Still to come:

+- [ ] ~~Finish a more robust (but MUCH slower) OCR pipeline on the emails.
+This pipeline uses computer vision to segment headers, quoted replies, forwarded messages, etc.; it also extracts values from those headers to create _real_ metadata for organization/searching.~~
 - [ ] Finish a more robust (but MUCH slower) OCR pipeline on the emails.
-This pipeline uses computer vision to segment headers, quoted replies, forwarded messages, etc.; it also extracts values from those headers to create _real_ metadata for organization/searching.
+There is so much variation between email screenshots that fine-tuning existing models was taking too long for a volunteer project.
+LLM+Vision models, on the other hand, get the job done within minimal oversight.
 - [ ] Proper and useful filenames
 - [ ] Update the Opticon load file with the new filenames, keeping new per-page exports alongside the full-doc merges I've already made, so it will still load into Octicon-compatible DMSs (Relativity, Concordance, etc.)
 - [ ] Update the Concordance DAT file with actually useful and more rich metadata, which should load properly into Concordance, Summation, Relativity, etc.